Nishant R.

 What is sanity testing?

-A subset of regression testing, sanity testing verifies that certain functionalities still work correctly after minor fixes or alterations have been made to the software.
+A subset of regression testing, sanity testing is a crucial part of the software testing process that verifies certain functionalities still work correctly after minor fixes or alterations have been made to the software.
 It is typically a form of detailed testing, although its extent varies depending on factors like the project requirements and the changes that have occurred.

 Regression testing is important for confirming and maintaining the software’s quality as you add new features, fix bugs, or make other changes.